jxuanli/kpinit/README.md

   - [x] build `./workplace/exploit/exploit.c`
     - include it in `./workplace/challenge/initramfs`
     - recompress `./workplace/challenge/initramfs.cpio.gz`
-  - [ ] Autostart two panes -- if either zellij or tmux is installed
+  - [x] Autostart two panes
+    - support either [`zellij`](https://github.com/zellij-org/zellij) or `tmux`
+    - support custom GDB plugin path (this is mainly because the author wants to test out his own pwndbg contributions and it might be different from the one used for userland pwn)
 - [ ] extract `vmlinux` if not already provided
 - [ ] run checks on `.config` if exists
   - [ ] else if `vmlinux` is not stripped, run checks on that